Paf (company)

-Ålands Penningautomatförening (commonly abbreviated Paf) is a gambling operator owned by the Government of Åland, an autonomous region of Finland.
-The company offers gambling services online, on board cruise ships in the Baltic Sea and North Sea, and through physical slot machines on Åland.
-Paf distributes its profits to public interest initiatives and operates under Finnish and Ålandic regulations.
+Ålands Penningautomatförening (commonly abbreviated Paf) is a government-owned gambling operator in the autonomous Finnish region of Åland.
+Established in 1966, it has legal authority under Åland’s gambling framework to provide gambling on the islands, online, and on passenger vessels operating from the region.

+Paf’s operations include online gambling, gambling on board passenger ships in the Baltic Sea and surrounding Nordic sea routes, and land-based gaming such as slot machines on Åland.

 History

 Paf was founded in 1966 by a group of non-profit organisations in Åland, including Folkhälsan på Åland, Rädda Barnen (Save the Children), the Röda Korset (Finnish Red Cross), and the Dagens Barn foundation.

 The company began operating on Åland-registered ferries in the early 1970s, and launched its first online games in 1999.

 In 2015, Paf and Sunborn Hotel opened Casino Sunborn in Gibraltar.
 The casino was sold to Admiral in 2018.

 In 2021, the Supreme Court of Finland sentenced Paf to a community fine of €250,000 in a case concerning negligent money laundering.

 In 2024, Paf announced a commitment to achieving net-zero greenhouse gas emissions by 2040, a target validated by the Science Based Targets initiative (SBTi).